Washburn’s Memorial Union has been where Ichabods come to relax, eat, meet and play since 1951.

 also a conference center for University events and the Topeka community.

-In the Union, you’ll find a place to get a massage, study, play ping-pong and grab a sandwich to go or a hot, sit-down meal.
+In the Union, you’ll find a place to study, play ping-pong and grab a sandwich to go or a hot, sit-down meal.
 You’ll find things in the bookstore and at the Ichabod Service Center that you won’t find anywhere else on campus.
 As an Ichabod, you’ll be in the Union a few times a day.

 The Memorial Union is also the perfect place for your next event.
 Union staff will help you host a successful event by providing courteous service, flexible scheduling, and an environment that is clean, comfortable, user-friendly and aesthetically pleasing.

 Make the Memorial Union part of your Ichabod experience today.